openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/03-viewing-the-java-console-and-camel-route.md

 > _Note: Generally, first time builds will take an additional few minutes to complete as Maven initializes the applications local repository._

 At a quick glance, the build summary is more than helpful but what if we need to take a deeper look at the build output logs?
-Well, you have a couple ways available to view the full logs output in progress, the first of which is clicking on **_View Log_** (#3 above).
+Well, you have a couple ways available to view the full logs output in progress, the first of which is clicking on **_View Full Log_** (#3 above).
 This will bring you to the **_Logs_** tab of the **_Pod_** for the build which is running.

 ![Running Build Log](../../assets/intro-openshift/fis-deploy-app/03-4-build-log.png)